 To maximize yield potential in late planted soybean, growers should target a stand of 180,000 plants per acre in a drilled system.
 Wider row spacings and reduced plant stands will lead to reduced yield potential due to decreased canopy development.
 Planting too few seeds can also lead to a lower physical pod set and harvest issues.
 To achieve 180,000 plants per acre a grower may have to plant up to 200,000 seeds per acre (assuming 90% germ).
-It has been difficult to put forward a good "average" seeding cost as the farm gate prices for glyphosate tolerant untreated seed ranges from \$30 to near \$50 per unit.
-Add to that the broad range in seed treatment costs (seed treatments are discussed below) and seed costs can approach \$60.00 per unit.
-If we assume 140,000 seeds per bag and 90% germ the input cost range for double crop soybean seed is \$42.85 to \$85.71.
-Couple this with the planting cost (\$17.70 per acre; 2012 Iowa Custom Rate Guide), herbicide plus application (\$12.00 per acre; Conley best guess), complete harvest (\$40.15; 2012 Iowa Custom Rate Guide), fertilizer removal and "miscellaneous" costs the profit margin does significantly tighten, but still remains positive if we can hit the 20 bushel mark.
+It has been difficult to put forward a good "average" seeding cost as the farm gate prices for glyphosate tolerant untreated seed ranges from \$40 to near \$60 per 140K unit.
+Add to that the broad range in seed treatment costs (seed treatments are discussed below) and seed costs can approach \$70.00 per unit.
+If we assume 140,000 seeds per bag and 90% germ the input cost range for double crop soybean seed is \$64.28/acre to \$100.00/acre.
+Couple this with the planting cost (\$21.90 per acre; 2021 Iowa Custom Rate Guide), herbicide (\$3.00) plus application (\$8.00 per acre;), harvest and hauling (\$49.90 per acre; 2021 Iowa Custom Rate Guide), fertilizer removal and "miscellaneous" costs the profit margin does significantly tighten, but still remains positive if we can hit the 20 bushel mark.

 The biggest question on inputs that we have not addressed yet is seed treatments.
 I want to say right up front that I have little-to-no data in our conditions about the need for seed treatments in a WI double-crop soybean system so I can only put forward my thought process and rationale.
+There is likely not a biological need to use treated soybean seed, however treated soybean seed this late in the season is often heavily discounted as it is often destroyed.
+So shop around and get a good price!